FahimKhannn/Data-flight-Anlaysis/README.md

 ### Machine Learning
 - Implemented logistic regression models to predict diverted flights.
 - Trained and evaluated models, achieving high accuracy in predictions.
+- Utilized AUC/ROC , Precison, Recall, F1, Support scores to evaluate problems
+- Used oversampling techqniues to give more precedence to minority class ("Diverted flights") due to class imbalance issue
 - Used feature engineering to enhance model performance, identifying critical factors influencing flight diversions.
 - Visualized the coefficients from the model across the 10 years of flight data